kouame1999/DataStreaming_Project/README.md

 This project was made by Yao Pacome Kouame, Pierre Loviton and Angie Méndez-Llanos in the framework of the course Data Stream Processing from the M2 Data Science master's at the Institut Polytechnique.

-The objective is to use online learning models to predict the future value of a given cryptocurrencies using Kafka to process the data.
-The models were compared to a similar batch version.
+The objective is to use online learning models to predict the future value of a given cryptocurrency using Kafka to process the data.
+The results of the models were compared to a similar batch version.

 An analysis of the batch and online models along with some visualizations can be found in batch_models.ipynb and online_models.ipynb, respectively.